-Open Outside, Closed InsideFor the health and safety of our visitors and staff, we are keeping the interior spaces of the museum closed at least through the rest of 2020.
+Open Outside, Closed InsideFor the health and safety of our visitors and staff, we are keeping the interior spaces of the museum closed at this time.
 We feel this is the best decision given the small rooms and poor ventilation in both the Whitfield House and the Visitor Center.

 While the inside is closed, the outside is wide open!
 We are embracing this unusual time to develop and offer: